 Many patients also complain of loose skin and bagginess in their lower eyelids.
-This bagginess is a result of fat from the lower eyelid gradually herniating as its retaining structures weaken.
+This bagginess is a result of fat from the lower eyelid gradually bulging out from the orbit.
 To accentuate this orbital fat herniation, the fat from the cheek also descends, this creates a depression at the orbital rim called a “tear trough” deformity.
 Lower blepharoplasty improves the skin redundancy by direct excision.
 The surgery then improves the bagginess by excising or relocating the lower lid fat over the orbital rim, thus correcting the tear trough.

 Dr. Graham is a Board Certified Plastic Surgeon with extensive experience in eyelid surgery.
 He performs an array of eyelid procedures for reconstruction and cosmetic indications.